 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates two funds; a General Fund and a Capital Projects Fund.
-For reporting purposes, the School has elected to consider both funds major funds.
+The School operates three funds; a General Fund, Capital Projects Fund and a Special Revenue Fund.
+For reporting purposes, the General Fund and Capital Projects funds are major funds.
+All other governmental funds are non-major and are presented in the aggregate.